yamagata-developers-society/blog/src/content/stateful-components-vanilla-js.md

 To see the final version of what we are building, check out this <a href="https://jsfiddle.net/jzft0o7r/" target="_blank" rel="noopener">JS Fiddle <span role="img" aria-label="Up-Right Arrow">↗️</span></a>

-## Start
+## Step 1

-Let's start with a simple object, which will represent the initial "state" of our data:
+Let's start with a simple object, which will represent the initial state of our data:

 ```js
 let state = {